Now and Then

 Tutors: Olivia Levez, Eleanor Porter, Michael Woods

-Olivia Levez is the author of two critically acclaimed YA books, The Island and The Circus, published by Oneworld, and is currently working on her third children’s novel, as well as a thriller for adults.
+Olivia Levez is the author of two critically acclaimed YA books, The Island and The Circus, published by Oneworld, and is currently working on her third novel, a thriller for adults.
 She has taught English for many years at secondary schools, and has run creative writing workshops at YALC and Foyles Storybook Festival.
 Olivia is a Write Mentor author, teaching online workshops for WOW-CON, and was a judge for their Children’s Novel Award 2019.
 She was writer-in-residence at Miller’s Retreat in Frigiliana, and in 2015 founded Scribblers, a Worcester based writing critique group.
-When not teaching and writing, Olivia works as a freelance editor, advising on both partial and complete manuscripts.
+When not working on her own writing, Olivia works as a copywriter and freelance editor, advising on both partial and complete manuscripts.

 Olivia takes inspiration for her writing from entrancing settings.
 In the words of Robert Macfarlane, ‘a walk is only a step away from a story, and every path tells’.

 Eleanor Porter is a writer and academic who lives on the slopes of the Malvern Hills.
 After stints at universities in Hong Kong and London she now works as an Associate Lecturer for the Open University, teaching Creative Writing and English Literature.
 Her poetry and short fiction has appeared in a range of magazines, including Stand, Acumen, The Rialto, DreamCatcher and MsLexia, where she was a runner up in the 2014 single poem competition.
-Her first novel, The Wheelwright’s Daughter, will be published by Boldwood in May 2020.
-Set in rural Herefordshire during the reign of Elizabeth I, it is inspired by a landslip still locally known as The Wonder.
+Her novels, The Wheelwright’s Daughter (2020), and The Good Wife (2021) are published by Boldwood.
+Set in rural Herefordshire during the reign of Elizabeth I, The Wheelwright’s Daughter is inspired by a landslip still locally known as The Wonder, while its sequel, The Good Wife tells of the further adventures of its protagonist, Martha.

 She is fascinated by the history and folklore that linger in a landscape – not quite buried, always ready to be uncovered.